59% of consumers have higher expectations for customer service than they did a year ago.

-By shifting online, the playing field has been levelled for established and emerging entrants.
+By shifting online, the playing field has been leveled for established and emerging entrants.
 Expensive ad spaces no longer prevent a start-up from getting noticed by its customers.
-However, the sudden increase in all things digital has a huge impact on consumer behaviour in the past year.
+However, the sudden increase in all things digital has had a huge impact on consumer behavior in the past year.

-Customer behaviour is the act of analysing customers – individuals or groups – in order to better understand their purchase process.
+Customer behavior is the act of analyzing customers – individuals or groups – in order to better understand their purchase process.
 This includes customer preferences, product purchase history, the timing of purchases, as well as emotions and attitudes that may dictate a purchase.

-Here, we take a look at how digital marketing has impacted customer behaviour in recent times.
+Here, we take a look at how digital marketing has impacted customer behavior in recent times.

 Access to product research

 There’s no more relying on what a company or salesperson says as a basis for purchase.
 These days customers have access to immense information on every product.
 Be it a long-term investment such as a car or a daily object such as shampoo, customers simply go online to know what their peers have to say about the product.

 If their research offers them positive expectations from a particular brand, customers are more likely to shop from them even if they are a new entrant.
 Brands are expected to be honest with customers about the products and services offered as they can easily access the information elsewhere.
 An internet marketing company will help ensure customers are able to access the best information for your brand across sites.

 Traditionally, discounts or offers were only found during the festive season.
 Customers would wait to purchase expensive items during the ‘discount season’ while being prepared to pay full price during the rest of the year.